 Work out how much you can invest.

-If you have built up some cash in a bank account or received some unexpected funds then the share market is definitely worth considering, as you don’t need too much to get started.
-Just remember to take into account the brokerage cost as percentage of your overall investment.
+If you have built-up some cash in a bank account or received some unexpected funds then the share market is definitely worth considering, as you don’t need too much to get started.
+Just remember to take into account the brokerage cost as a percentage of your overall investment.

 Understand your risk profile.